 TED@BCG was an event produced by TED in conjunction with our partner, The Boston Consulting Group.
 The event gathered together leaders from business, academia and society who have been at the forefront of change and transformation.
-The TED@BCG series of events were held in Berlin in October 2014 and Singapore and San Francisco in October 2013.
+The TED@BCG series of events were held in London in June 2015, Berlin in October 2014 and Singapore and San Francisco in October 2013.
 Learn more about the TED Institute